UpaniAyanga/Film-Verse/README.md

 🚧 Incomplete Features:
 Certain navigation elements and pages are not fully developed as my responsibility was to focus on specific parts of the website, such as the header, footer, homepage, one blog post, and the feedback form.

 🎬 How to View:
-To explore the site, simply open the MainPage.html file in your web browser.
-From there, you can check out the homepage, blog post, and feedback form.
+To explore the site, simply click on this link: https://upaniayanga.github.io/Film-Verse/